-The SLA has previously been renewed on an annual basis, however upon consultation with all concerned parties, it is proposed that the period of the SLA is extended to March 2021.
+The SLA had previously been renewed on an annual basis, however upon consultation with all concerned parties, it was proposed that the period of the SLA be extended to March 2021.

-A copy of the SLA with the revised end date is enclosed.
+A copy of the SLA with the revised end date was circulated.